langgenius/dify/api/core/tools/README.md

 ## Tool Integration

-To achieve more flexible and powerful features, Tools provides a series of interfaces to help developers quickly build the tools they want.
-This guide for developers will introduce how to integrate tools in two parts: [Quick Integration](./docs/en_US/tool_scale_out.md) and [Advanced Integration](./docs/en_US/advanced_scale_out.md).
+To enable developers to build flexible and powerful tools, we provide two guides:

 ### [Quick Integration 👈🏻](./docs/en_US/tool_scale_out.md)
-Quick integration can help you complete tool integration in 10~20 minutes.
-However, this method can only implement simple features.
-If you want to implement more complex features, you can refer to the advanced integration below.
+Quick integration aims at quickly getting you up to speed with tool integration by walking over an example Google Search tool.

 ### [Advanced Integration 👈🏻](./docs/en_US/advanced_scale_out.md)
-Advanced integration will introduce how to implement more complex feature configurations, including generating graphs, combining multiple tools, and implementing the flow of parameters, images, and files between multiple tools.
+Advanced integration will offer a deeper dive into the module interfaces, and explain how to implement more complex capabilities, such as generating images, combining multiple tools, and managing the flow of parameters, images, and files between different tools.